kflores4716/Credit_Risk_Analysis/README.md

 - The Balanced Accuracy Score is about 63.76%.
 - The high_risk precision score is 1% with a recall score of 70%.
+- The low_risk precision score is 100% with a recall score of 57%.

 #### Balanced Random Forest Classifier